 During an earthquake DON’T:

-- Do not take cover next to anything that might break or fall over, such as book shelves, windows, glass tables, or chandeliers.
-Make sure to get under a study table that is unlikely to collapse over you.
+- Do not take cover next to anything that might break or fall over, such as bookshelves, windows, glass tables, or chandeliers.
+Make sure to get under a sturdy table that is unlikely to collapse over you.